How the Next Generation Influences Fundraising and Workplace Giving

 Not to mention, young donors are increasingly demanding corporate social responsibility from the brands they buy from and work for.
 In fact, nearly 2/3 of young employees won’t take a job at a company with poor CSR practices.
 Thus, your younger supporters are more likely to work for businesses that match employee donations in the first place, effectively elevating their chances at eligibility.

 Meanwhile, as Gen Z and millennials continue taking up more and more of the workforce and consumer population, more and more companies are following suit by implementing and improving their workplace giving programs.
-And when offered, young donors partake in employer giving in droves—studies show that over 58% of young professionals gave through a workplace program in 2020, compared to 37% of professionals overall.
+And when offered, young donors partake in employer giving in droves with studies showing that over 59% of young professionals gave through a workplace program in 2022, compared to 37% of professionals overall.

 Best Practices for Strategic Young Donor Fundraising